BrutPitt/virtualGizmo3D/readme.md

 # virtualGizmo3D
-**virtualGizmo3D** is an 3D GIZMO manipulator: it provides a way to rotate, move and scale a model, with mouse.
+**virtualGizmo3D** is an 3D GIZMO manipulator: it provides a way to rotate, move and scale a model, with mouse; a virtual trackball with dolly and pan features
 You can also define a way to rotate the model around any single axis.
 It use mouse movement on screen, mouse buttons and (eventually) key modifiers, like Shift/Ctrl/Alt/Super